jrsouthh/jrsouth_sidequest_W9/README.md

 Learning Goals:

-- implement sprite sheets
-- implement tile sets
+- implement debugging screen into the week 6 sidequest
-- add sounds

 ---